Peter Larson (he/him/his), Ph.D.

 Recent Research Activities

-Peter Larson's research focuses on the social and legal history of premodern England, and the relation of local/regional to national historyl.
-His book Conflict and Compromise in the Late Medieval Countryside: Lords and Peasants in Durham, 1348 to 1400 is a study of the reactions of lords and peasants in County Durham as they struggled to put their lives and society back together in the half-century following the Black Death.
-His current project investigates the so-called "transition from feudalism to capitalism" by examining agricultural expansion in northeast England as a necessary precursor to the industrial revolution.
-His other interests include English law; the intersection of social status, geography, and wealth; and ideas of freedom and subjection from the classical period to the present.
+Peter Larson's research focuses on the social and legal history of premodern England, and the relation of local/regional to national history.
+His first book, Conflict and Compromise in the Late Medieval Countryside: Lords and Peasants in Durham, 1348 to 1400, is a study of the reactions of lords and peasants in County Durham as they struggled to put their lives and society back together in the half-century following the Black Death.
+His latest book, Rethinking the Great Transition: Community and Economic Growth in County Durham, 1349-1660 investigates the so-called "transition from feudalism to capitalism" by examining agricultural expansion in northeast England as a necessary precursor to the industrial revolution and a contributor to the 'Little Divergence" that saw England emerge as a global economic power.
+His next project is an exploration of identity, occupation, and the emergence of industry in northern England.
+Other interests include English Common Law, and women & gender in premodern England.

 Selected Publications